RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - It simplifies the deployment, management, and scaling of these big data processing frameworks.
 - Cloud Dataproc allows the possibility to use “ephemeral” clusters, where a large cluster can be created to run a task and then destroyed once the task is over in order to save costs.
 - The main advantages of using Dataproc over self-managed Hadoop or Spark clusters are easy scalability, the ability to use cloud storage instead of HDFS, and convenient connectors to other GCP services like BigQuery and BigTable.
+- Using preemptible VMs does not always save costs since preemptions can cause longer job execution with resulting higher job cost.
 - There are **three types of secondary workers**: spot VMs, standard preemptible VMs, and non-preemptible VMs.
 - If you specify secondary workers for your cluster, they must be the **same type**.
 The **default Dataproc secondary worker type** is the **standard preemptible VM**.